Soundproofing Process

 The process of soundproofing involves two types of sound energy.
-It involves the sound energy produced in the room.
-It also involves the sound energy generated from outside the room by various sources.
-We want to reduce the energy levels from sources within the room and we want to provide the necessary barrier to noise levels outside the room.
-We want to hear the sound from our hi-fi- system and not disturb our neighbors.
-We do not want to hear the traffic outside our room when we are sitting inside.
-Soundproofing is the process we use to address these acoustical issues.
+It involves the sound energy produced in the room and it involves the sound energy generated from outside the room by various sources.
+You want to reduce the energy levels from sources within your room and you want to provide the necessary barrier to noise levels outside the room.
+You want to hear the sound from your hi-fi system and not disturb your neighbors.
+You do not want to hear the traffic outside your room when you are sitting inside.

-Soundproofing the energy within our room deals with low frequency or bass energy and also middle and high frequency energy.
-Bass energy requires that one use low frequency absorbing technology in a freestanding unit or built into the room walls themselves.
-Middle and high frequency soundproofing issues can be dealt with foams and different blends of absorbing material types.
-It is important to understand where the noise issues are, how large they are and what other areas does the sound energy affect.
+Dealing with the energy within your room means dealing with low frequency (bass energy) and also middle and high frequency energy.
+Bass energy requires that you use low frequency absorbing technology in a freestanding unit or built into the room walls themselves.
+Middle and high frequency issues can be dealt with using acoustic foam and different blends of absorbing materials.
+It is important to understand where the noise issues are, how large they are and what other areas the sound energy affects.

 Low Frequency Absorption

-The Absorber Wall Series Of Soundproofing Solutions Engineered By Acoustic Fields
+The Absorber Wall Is One Such Low Frequency Absorption Solution Engineered By Acoustic Fields

 Barrier Technology